 - 10 percent reported participating in a boycott or demonstration (36 percent signed a petition)

 - 75 percent don’t believe journalists should be able to publish classified information obtained by someone else illegally

 I’m almost afraid to ask the obvious question: Where do we go from here?

-And with that disturbing compilation by Mike Dice, let’s raise a glass for the hard-fought, age-old battle of freedom from taxation without representation — which was violated with the implementation of the central banking system.
 A child today is enslaved with $42,000 in public debt at birth.
 Ironically, a sizable portion of that debt stems from the bailouts of those very same corrupt banking systems.
 And it’s as certain as death and taxes that we’ll be called upon again to bail out those very same bigger-than-ever TBTF banks in order to “save ourselves.”
 Meanwhile, anticipate the privatization of key public assets across the U.S., otherwise known as public-private partnerships (P3).
 Translation: Privatized gains and public losses.